mlp6/ADPL/README.md

-#Anaerobic Digestion Pasteurization Latrine (ADPL)
+#Anaerobic Digestion and Pasteurization Latrine (ADPL)

 ##Functional Specifications
 ##Collection Tank
-* When the level in a collection tank is between a minimum and maximum level, the pump should be on for 5 minutes every hour.
+* When the level in a collection tank is between a minimum and maximum level, the pump should be on for 5 min every hour.

 * When the level is below minimum, pump should be off.